 Partnering & Alliances

-At NYSCF, we partner with a broad range of institutions, forward-thinking foundations, groundbreaking research centers, and innovative companies across the globe.
-Our partnerships take various forms, combining the interests of our collaborators with those of NYSCF to accelerate the path to successful future medicines.
-These partnerships can encompass everything from the genesis of vital research resources, such as large-scale iPSC cohorts for specific disease areas, to the development of human disease models in vitro to conducting large-scale target discovery and toxicity testing on our proprietary discovery platform.
-Below are a number of our existing areas of collaborations, and we welcome your inquiries about other partnering opportunities:
+At NYSCF, we collaborate with a broad range of leading academic institutions and research centers, forward-thinking foundations, and innovative companies across the globe.
+Our partnerships and collaborations take various forms to accelerate the path to successful future therapies.
+Leveraging NYSCF’s large-scale automation technology, these partnerships can encompass everything from the genesis of vital research resources, such as large iPSC cohorts for specific disease areas and in vitro human disease models, to developing and conducting high-throughput drug screening assays.
+Please see below for details and examples; we welcome your inquiries about these or other partnering opportunities.

 NYSCF is a preferred partner for gold-standard, automated generation of iPSC lines and derived cell types, in academic, non-profit, government and industry collaborations.
-Partnering examples include:
+The NYSCF Global Stem Cell Array®, our cell culture automation technology, eliminates manual manipulations to reduce technical variability and maximize reproducibility, yielding a repository of thousands of iPSC lines from genetically diverse patients and healthy populations spanning 300 diseases and conditions.
+Recent partnering examples include:

 - Simons Foundation for the study of autism spectrum disorder